-After a long and intensive climbing day or during designated rest day the essential stuff like food usually comes on our to-do list.
-Dont worry, when it comes to food this part of the world can offer you great variety of meals suitable for every pocket.
-A mixture of italian cousine, slovenian mainland dishes and mediterranean culinary treats will help your hunger games end fast.
+After a long and intensive climbing day or during designated rest day the essential stuff like FOOD usually comes on our to-do list.
+Don’t worry, when it comes to food this part of the world can offer you great variety of meals suitable for every pocket.
+A mixture of Italian cuisine, Slovenian mainland dishes and Mediterranean culinary treats will help your hunger games end fast.

-From past experiences the great advantage you have when passing trough our neigborhood are good meals at affordable price.
+From past experiences the great advantage you have when passing trough our neighborhood are good meals at affordable price.

 We have compiled our favorite dishes to make sure you can create your climbing experience in Istria memories at home.

 Want something stronger?
 Well, this is also fruit tree country with perfect fruit spirits, like protected brands of plum schnapps from Brkini (Zajelšje) or gin from Karst, but you can also get nice cherry or pear schnapps.
-Or try the digestive from local grass – ruta.
+Or try the digestive from local grass – Ruta.
 You don’t like alcohol?
 Then bite directly into fresh plums, cherries, kakis or apples, or take a nice home-made marmalade with you.
 But that’s not all!
-The hard-working bees in the karst make wonderful local honey, where flowery or forest sorts stand out, along with marasca – cherry honey with distinct amber colour and gently bitter almondy taste.
+The hard-working bees in the karst make wonderful local honey, where flowery or forest sorts stand out, along with Marasca – cherry honey with distinct amber color and gently bitter almond taste.
 The surrounding forests are also full of goods, from fresh mushrooms to wild asparaguses, wild garlic and truffles.

 The farming isn’t far behind.
-First, there are many types of cheeses, which are especially rich in flavour due to the diversity of the flora, which animals eat.
-From ricotta to more mature cheeses you will have trouble picking your favourite.
-Try local brands like tabor, mlet or jamar.
-The other specialty are meat products and cold cuts from pancetta to the famous, gourmet-salty smoked ham.
+First, there are many types of cheeses, which are especially rich in flavor due to the diversity of the flora, which animals eat.
+From Ricotta to more mature cheeses you will have trouble picking your favourite.
+Try local brands like Tabor, Mlet or Jamar.
+The other specialty are meat products and cold cuts from pancetta to the famous, gourmet-salty smoked ham called pršut.

 Then there’s seafood with fresh fishes (try brodet), shellfish or baked octopus.
 For breakfast you can learn to prepare fritaja, typical southern egg dish, that you combine with anything you have at hand (mushrooms, ham, asparagus, bacon, truffles…) For dessert try fried fritole or walnut potica and if you’re still hungry there’s no helping you.
 And you still tasted only tip of the iceberg.